MrBartusek/gif-picker-react/README.md

 1. Select *Add Platform* and create your platform to generate an app key
 1. Copy the generated app key
 1. Pass this key to the `Klipy` provider, e.g. `Klipy("YOUR_APP_KEY")`

+#### Attribution

+As per the [developer docs](https://docs.klipy.com/attribution), applications using the Klipy API must include clear attribution:

+1. `Search KLIPY` placeholder text in the search input - **required**.
+2. A Klipy watermark on the shared content message card - **strongly recommended**.
+3. A visible `Powered by KLIPY` mark wherever Klipy content is shown - **optional**.

+The picker handles the required part for you by setting the `Search KLIPY` placeholder on the search input when using the `Klipy` provider.
+The watermark and `Powered by KLIPY` mark are up to you to add when displaying or sharing Klipy GIFs outside the picker.

 #### Configuration